Signs and symptoms of multiple sclerosis: Prevalence

+Causation

+Cognitive deficits have been linked to greater lesion load, white matter lesion location, microstructural injury, gray matter lesions, cortical and subcortical gray matter brain atrophy, and discrepant patterns of cerebral activation.

 Measures of tissue atrophy are well correlated with, and predict, cognitive dysfunction.
 Neuropsychological outcomes are highly correlated with linear measures of sub-cortical atrophy.
 Cognitive impairment is the result of not only tissue damage, but tissue repair and adaptive functional reorganization.

-Neuropsychological testing is important for determining the extent of cognitive deficits.
+Postulated treatments

+As of 2018 efficacy of possible interventions was low, inconclusive, or preliminary.

 Neuropsychological rehabilitation may help to reverse or decrease the cognitive deficits although studies on the issue have been of low quality.
 Acetylcholinesterase inhibitors are commonly used to treat Alzheimer's disease related dementia and so are thought to have potential in treating the cognitive deficits in multiple sclerosis.
 They have been found to be effective in preliminary clinical trials.

+Prevention

+Primary prevention by interventions and healthy lifestyles that promote brain maintenance has been proposed.

 Emotional

 Emotional symptoms are also common and are thought to be both a normal response to having a debilitating disease and the result of damage to specific areas of the central nervous system that generate and control emotions.

 Clinical depression is the most common neuropsychiatric condition: lifetime depression prevalence rates of 40–50% and 12-month prevalence rates around 20% have been typically reported for samples of people with MS; these figures are considerably higher than those for the general population or for people with other chronic illnesses.
 Brain imaging studies trying to relate depression to lesions in certain regions of the brain have met with variable success.
 On balance the evidence seems to favour an association with neuropathology in the left anterior temporal/parietal regions.

 Other feelings such as anger, anxiety, frustration, and hopelessness also appear frequently.
 Suicide is a possibility, since it accounts for 15% of MS deaths.

 Rarely psychosis may also be featured.